Multiphoton Correlations between Quantum Images: Introduction

 \section{Introduction}

 Since the seminal works of Clauser \cite{Clauser72} and Aspect \cite{Aspect82}, entangled photons have been one of the workhorses of quantum information sciences.
-Nowadays high dimensional entangled photons can be routinely produced in the laboratory, using different degrees of freedom such as angular momentum \cite{Dada11, Krenn14}, time-energy \cite{Olislager10,Xie15,Imany18,Chang21}, position-momentum\cite{Edgar12,Moreau14,Devaux19}, path entanglement (using integrated optics) \cite{Wang18}, or multiple degrees of freedom simultaneously \cite{Barreiro05}.
+Nowadays high dimensional entangled photon pairs can be routinely produced in the laboratory, using different degrees of freedom such as angular momentum \cite{Dada11, Krenn14}, time-energy \cite{Olislager10,Xie15,Imany18,Chang21}, position-momentum \cite{Howell94,Edgar12,Moreau14,Devaux19}, path entanglement (using integrated optics) \cite{Wang18}, or multiple degrees of freedom simultaneously \cite{Barreiro05}.
 The number of modes that can be entangled can reach hundreds, or even thousands, see e.g.\cite{Edgar12,Moreau14,Krenn14,Devaux19,Chang21}.
-Most of these experiments have focused on the correlations between two entangled photons.
-Here we show that if one extends these experiments to the study of multiphoton correlations, then novel phenomenology and interference patterns emerge.
+These experiments have focused on the correlations between two entangled photons.
+Here we show that if one extends them to the study of multiphoton correlations, then novel phenomenology and interference patterns emerge.
 These new features are experimentally accessible with current technology, as they already appear in 4 photon correlations.
+In the same way that the quantum teleportation experiment of Bouwmeester et al. \cite{Zeilinger97} revolutionized quantum optics, we expect the present proposal to considerably broaden the scope and interest of high dimensional photonic entanglement.

-An important inspiration for the present work is boson sampling \cite{Aaronson11}.
-On the one hand boson sampling provides the theoretical framework for describing the multiphoton correlations.
+An important inspiration for the present work is boson sampling \cite{Aaronson11}, see the experimental realizations of \cite{Broome13,Spring13,Tillmann13,Paesani19,Zhong20}.
+On the one hand boson sampling provides the theoretical framework for describing multiphoton correlations.
 On the other hand the computational complexity arguments of \cite{Aaronson11} show that as the number of modes and the number of photons increases, the correlation pattern become exceedingly complex and impossible to simulate efficiently on a classical computer.
 But for moderate number of photons (say 4 or 6), while this complexity already shows up, it should be possible to fully investigate the system experimentally.
-Boson sampling experiments have gradually increased the number of modes and number of photons involved, in order to get closer to the regime in which classical simulation would be impossible\cite{Broome13,Spring13,Tillmann13,Paesani19,Zhong20}.
-The present work is most closely related to the extension of boson sampling to gaussian bi-partite states\cite{Chakhmakhchyan17,Grier21}, and to the low optical depth boson sampling of \cite{Raoul21}.
+The present work is most closely related to the extension of boson sampling to gaussian bi-partite states \cite{Chakhmakhchyan17,Grier21}, and to the low optical depth boson sampling of \cite{Raoul21}.